-Our BG Power Flush and Fluid Exchange System is the best equipment on the market, it will change 100% of your transmission fluid without contaminating the new fluid.
+If you’re looking for a transmission flush near you in the Denver metro area, Advanced Transmission Center has the best technicians and equipment.
+Our BG Power Flush and Fluid Exchange System is the best equipment on the market.
+It will change 100% of your transmission fluid without contaminating the new fluid.
 This is an important maintenance activity that can prolong the life of your transmission.

-A transmission flush is ideal for vehicles showing no signs of transmission issues and the mileage is relatively low.
-This option is often sought by customers that prioritize a strict maintenance schedule on their vehicle and aim to prolong the life of their transmission.
-Be sure you know which service you are requesting when you stop by one of our locations!
+A transmission flush is ideal for vehicles showing no signs of transmission issues with relatively low mileage.
+While your new vehicle may not need it at the moment, this option is often sought by customers who prioritize a strict maintenance schedule on their vehicle and aim to prolong the life of their transmission.
+This method first removes all of the old fluid and then replaces it with new transmission fluid.

 Prior to any transmission flush or service, the technicians at Advanced Transmission Center perform our free TrueTest Inspection to best determine which maintenance option is the best match for your vehicle.

 Some manufacturers say you never need to change your transmission fluid.
 In our opinion, there’s no such thing as a “lifetime” fluid.
 It really depends on the type of fluid used in the transmission and the specific make and model of your vehicle.

 Really, it’s not about whether you should get a transmission flush or change; it’s about when you should do it.
 One thing is for sure: your transmission’s lifetime will be longer if you change your fluid periodically.
 Colorado driving conditions are not easy on a vehicle, so do it a huge favor and keep it maintained!

 Check your owner’s manual for maintenance intervals or call us, and we will look it up for you.
 Better yet, schedule a free TrueTest Inspection, and we will be glad to help you determine the best transmission maintenance options for your vehicle.

 You can read more about ways to prolong the life of your transmission on our Transmission Blog.